5l1v3r1/learning_for_oscp/basics/WireShark/How_to_Use_Wireshark_tutorial/Viewing_and_Analyzing_Packet_Contents.md

 Selecting a specific portion of this data automatically highlights its corresponding section in the packet details pane and vice versa.
 Any bytes that cannot be printed are instead represented by a period.

-You can choose to show this data
+You can choose to show this data in bit format as opposed to hexadecimal by right-clicking anywhere within the pane and selecting the appropriate option from the contex
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTYwOTE2NDAsLTIwODg3NDY2MTJdfQ
-==
+eyJoaXN0b3J5IjpbLTM0MDI1NTMxNiwtMjA4ODc0NjYxMl19
 -->